L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

+Now we can formulate the subject of the present paper: study of varieties $X_\infty(2,0,m,i)$ which are denoted simply by $X(m,i)$.
+The above arguments show their importance.
+We prove some theorems and state some conjectures on their irreducible components, their rational parameterizations, degrees, Jordan forms, Galois actions and multiplicities.

+It is necessary to emphasize that formally for reading of the present paper it is not necessary to know what is a Carlitz module, $L$-functions etc. --- definitions of $X(m,i)$ are elementary, and methods are purely combinatorial.
+The reader can start reading from Section 1; the notion of the Carlitz modules is used only in the Introduction, in order to show the importance of the subject.

+{\bf 0.0.8.} It is interesting that even in this interpretation varieties $X(m,i)$ "remember" their origin.
+For example, one of the important constructions (Proposition 7.1) depends on Conjecture 0.2.4 which indicates that $X_\infty(2,0,m,i)=X_\infty(2,n,m,i)$ for all $n>0$.
+Recall that the varieties $X_\infty(2,n,m,i)$ come from the $L$-functions of $\g C^n_P$.

-The subsequent subsections of the Introduction contain a more detailed exposition of the theory of $L$-functions of twisted Carlitz modules, the contents of the present paper and the possibilities of further research.
+The subsequent sections of the Introduction contain a more detailed exposition of the theory of $L$-functions of twisted Carlitz modules (Section 0.1) and more detailed definitions of the above objects (Section 0.2).
+Further, we give the contents of the present paper (Section 0.3) and the possibilities of further research (Section 0.4).

 {\bf 0.1.
 Exposition of the theory of $L$-functions of twisted $n$-th tensor powers of Carlitz modules.}